k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

-The following diagram describes the masking process of sensitive data **before loading the data to the target**:
+The following diagram describes the sensitive data masking process **before loading the data to the target**:

 ![masking flow](images/masking_flow_load_to_target.png)